“It is only with the heart that one can see rightly. What is essential is invisible to the eye.” –Antoine de Saint-Exupery

 The tragedy here is that our heart is strong.
 In fact, it could be argued that it might be the strongest muscle in the body.
 As our hardest working organ, our heart never sleeps; beating over two billion times in a life and circulating 50 million gallons of blood.
 Impossible to think that one could ever take this organ for granted, but so constant is the heart; we rarely celebrate its function or recognize its strength.
 Instead we shield it, protecting it from the interactions that actually strengthen it and depriving ourselves of the emotional wealth that it is made to manifest.

-Physically it is the breast that shields the heart.
-The breasts, organs hardwired to some of our most sensual responses, capable of nourishing our progeny, are far more than the female adornments that get most of the attention.
+Physically, it is the breast that shields the heart.
+The breasts – organs hardwired to some of our most sensual responses and capable of nourishing our progeny – are far more than the female adornments that get most of the attention.
 Illness in the heart center, whether in the breasts or the heart itself can be interpreted as shield damage.
 The rate of illness in this region of our body is mind-boggling.
-Breast cancer affects one in eight women everyday.
+Breast cancer affects one in eight women every day.
 Heart disease kills one in four women.
 Just a year ago, I sat anxiously in a waiting room to find out if I would join the ranks of millions of women who fight this disease.

 Much of the deepest healing that goes on during the treatment of breast cancer or heart disease happens as time becomes scarce and the truth of our heart connections demand full attention.
-Some of the most memorable stories that celebrate transition, survival or pay homage to the losses in these illnesses share the heart’s revelation of opening.
-They celebrate the connection and reconnection to self and those most dear.
+Some of the most memorable stories that celebrate transition and survival, or pay homage to the losses in these illnesses share the heart’s revelation of opening.
+They celebrate the connection and re-connection to self and those most dear.